 Liz Kirkwood, Executive Director

-As executive director, Liz oversees FLOW’s policy, legal, technical and communications work.
-After working as an environmental lawyer in both the U.S. and oversees, she has returned to the nonprofit sector because she is mission-driven and passionate about protecting the Great Lakes.
+Liz Kirkwood oversees FLOW’s policy, legal, technical and communications work.
+After working as an environmental lawyer in both the U.S. and overseas, she has returned to the nonprofit sector because she is mission-driven and passionate about protecting the Great Lakes.
 Read more here.

 What connected you to the Great Lakes: The magic of the Great Lakes lured me to permanently move here after years of summering along the shores of Crystal Lake and Lake Michigan.